szaumoor/ZSTweaks/README.md

   - Delayed Blast Fireball (with component): 38-128 damage
   - Delayed Blast Fireball (without component): 15-90 damage

-Lastly, Delayed Blast Fireball no longer has a markedly smaller explosion radius compared to Sunfire and Fireball, but the exact same as those.
+Also, Delayed Blast Fireball no longer has a markedly smaller explosion radius compared to Sunfire and Fireball, but the exact same as those.

+Lastly, this patches the Fireball explosions such that the god-awful EE explosion is substituted by something much more epic looking in my view.
+This behavior can be disabled in the configuration file.

 </details>